anshumanbh/spicesandmix/_posts/2018-01-31-chilli-chicken.md

     5. Mix cornstarch with 1/2 cup water and make a slurry.
 Add the slurry and chicken stock into the pan.
 Bring to a boil and season with salt.
     6. Add chicken pieces and spring onions and cook for 2 minutes on medium-high flame until chicken is properly coated with sauce.
     7. Garnish with spring onions and serve hot with noodles or fried rice.

-    Note:
-1. Using chicken stock instead of water in gravy gives a very nice flavor.
-2. The ratio of different sauces can be modified according to taste.
-3. If you want dry chilli chicken, skip adding chicken stock and cook chicken with the sauce for 4-5 minutes.
 ---
 Indo-Chinese is a modified Chinese cuisine which is famous in India and Pakistan and is spicier compared to authentic Chinese cuisine.